 “I have had more support in a few weeks that I did over many years when I fostered for the local authority”

-Foster Carer quote from our last Ofsted report in 2018
+Foster Carer quote from 2018 Ofsted report

-So, how much do private fostering agencies pay?
+So, how much does Family Care pay?

 Fostering allowances depend on factors such as the age and needs of children in your care and the number of children you look after.
 If supporting one child, our families typically receive between £380 – £440 per week.